pharath/pharath.github.io/_posts/2021-08-19-cheatsheet-git.md

 ```

 **Note**: `git stash` by default does not stash untracked and ignored files. ([stackoverflow](https://stackoverflow.com/a/835561/12282296))
-    - Use `--all` to include these, too.
+- Use `--all` to include untracked and ignored files.
 - Use `--include-untracked` aka `-u` to include untracked files only.

 # git checkout